ake-persson/compress/README.md

 # compress

-Package provides a generic interface to compression and un-compression.
+Package provides a generic interface to compress and un-compress

 ## Example